-In the placebo-controlled studies most patients (>98%) had normal lymphocyte values prior to initiating treatment.
+In the placebo-controlled studies most patients (>98%) had normal lymphocyte counts prior to initiating treatment.
 Upon treatment with dimethyl fumarate, mean lymphocyte counts decreased over the first year with a subsequent plateau.
 On average, lymphocyte counts decreased by approximately 30% of baseline value.
 Mean and median lymphocyte counts remained within normal limits.
-Lymphocyte counts <0.5x109/l were observed in <1% of patients treated with placebo and 6% of patients treated with dimethyl fumarate.
-A lymphocyte count $<0.2 \times 10^{9}$ /l was observed in 1 patient treated with dimethyl fumarate and in no patients treated with placebo.
+Lymphocyte counts <0.5 x 109/L were observed in <1% of patients treated with placebo and 6% of patients treated with dimethyl fumarate.
+A lymphocyte count <0.2 x 109/L was observed in 1 patient treated with dimethyl fumarate and in no patients treated with placebo.

-In clinical studies (both controlled and uncontrolled), 41% of patients treated with dimethyl fumarate had lymphopenia (defined in these studies as $<0.91 \times 10^9/L$).
-Mild lymphopenia (counts $\ge 0.8 \times 10^9/L$ and $<0.91 \times 109/L$) was observed in 28% of patients; moderate lymphopenia (counts $\ge 0.5 \times 10^9/L$ and $<0.8 \times 10^9/L$) persisting for at least six months was observed in 10% of patients; severe lymphopenia (counts $<0.5 \times 10^9/L$) persisting for at least six months was observed in 2% of patients.
-In the group with severe lymphopenia, the majority of lymphocyte counts remained $<0.5 \times 10^9/L$ with continued therapy.
+In clinical studies (both controlled and uncontrolled), 41% of patients treated with dimethyl fumarate had lymphopenia (defined in these studies as <0.91 x 10 9 /L).
+Mild lymphopenia (counts \geq 0.8 x 10 9 /L to <0.91 x 10 9 /L) was observed in 28% of patients; moderate lymphopenia (counts \geq 0.5 x 10 9 /L to <0.8 x 10 9 /L) persisting for at least six months was observed in 11% of patients; severe lymphopenia (counts <0.5 x 10 9 /L) persisting for at least six months was observed in 2% of patients.
+In the group with severe lymphopenia, the majority of lymphocyte counts remained <0.5 x 10 9 /L with continued therapy.

-In addition, in an uncontrolled, prospective, post-marketing study, at week 48 of treatment with dimethyl fumarate (n=185) CD4+ T cells were moderately (counts $\geq 0.2 \times 10^9/L$ to $< 0.4 \times 10^9/L$) or severely ($< 0.2 \times 10^9/L$) decreased in up to 37 % or 6 % of patients, respectively, while CD8+ T cells were more frequently reduced with up to 59 % of patients at counts $< 0.2 \times 10^9/L$ and 25 % of patients at counts $< 0.1 \times 10^9/L$.
-In controlled and uncontrolled clinical studies, patients who discontinued dimethyl fumarate therapy with lymphocyte counts below the lower limit of normal (LLN) were monitored for recovery of lymphocyte count to the LLN (see section 5.1).
+In addition, in an uncontrolled, prospective, post-marketing study, at week 48 of treatment with dimethyl fumarate (n=185), CD4+ T cells were moderately (counts \geq 0.2 x 10 9 /L to <0.4 x 10 9 /L) or severely (<0.2 x 10 9 /L) decreased in up to 37% or 6% of patients, respectively, while CD8+ T cells were more frequently reduced with up to 59% of patients at counts <0.2 x 10 9 /L and 25% of patients at counts <0.1 x 10 9 /L. In controlled and uncontrolled clinical studies, patients who discontinued dimethyl fumarate therapy with lymphocyte counts below the LLN were monitored for recovery of lymphocyte count to the LLN (see section 5.1).